jiahao19971/pg-partition/Readme.md

  - column:
 + The format of the column information
     <column name>: <column field for example see below>
-+ Example of the format:
-    id: int NOT NULL DEFAULT nextval('public.test'::regclass)
 + How long do you want the data to be in your live db (n + 1) in years?
   interval: 3
 + What is the table name ?